-A New York Non-Disclosure Agreement is a legally binding agreement that protects trade secrets.
+A New York Non-Disclosure Agreement (NDA) is a legally binding agreement that protects trade secrets.
 Employers in New York commonly use it to prevent employees from using confidential business information for unfair competition.
 Although New York law does not have specific statutes related to trade secrets, NDAs are still enforceable in New York.

-NY Senate Bill S3457 (currently under consideration)
+- Governing Laws: NY Senate Bill S3457 (currently under consideration).

-Trade Secret Definition (UTSA § 1(4)):
+- Trade Secret Definition (UTSA § 1(4)):

 “Trade secret” means information, including a formula, pattern, compilation, program, device, method, technique, or process, that: